About Gary Davis Media -- an Austin, Texas ad agency.

 The financial statement.
 My clients regularly receive a statement, detailing to the penny the money they have paid to me and what I have paid out on their behalf, backed with invoices from TV stations and other vendors.

-Yes, I'm always looking for a few more good clients!
+Yes, I'm always interested in talking with possible new clients!
 But I only make money when my clients are successful and continue advertising.
-So -- I am only looking for clients whom I am convinced I can help.
+So -- I only look for clients whom I am convinced I can help.
 If you've looked through what I've had to say here and you think you might like to work with me, please send me an email.

-New clients I'm looking for now.
+Possible new clients.
 These are people in businesses where I have a track record, over several years, of producing exceptional telephone response using local TV.
 They must be in markets where I do not currently have a client or prospective client in that business.
-At this time, I am especially looking for Social Security disability lawyers and denture clinics.
+At this time, I would especially like to talk with Social Security disability lawyers and owners of denture clinics.

 Want to sell a product, rather than a service?
 I get a lot of email and a few calls from people who have ideas about products they would like to sell using direct response TV advertising.
 Please understand that it's a lot harder to make money selling a $19.95 product with a direct response TV ad than it is selling a necessary service that can bring in thousands of dollars from one new client.